17 Absolute Best Cameras for Blogging and Vlogging in 2023

 5. OLYMPUS OM-D E-M1 Mark III Black Camera Body

 It has a starry night setting, so you can take great photos of the stars if you are an astronomy blogger, and its weather resistant, so if you are out in nature recording the beauty around you, you don’t have to worry as much about that exact nature ruining your camera.
-It’s pretty expensive even before you buy lenses, but it’s a camera that will easily last a lifetime.
+Of course, it’s pretty expensive even before you buy lenses, but it’s a camera that will easily last a lifetime.

 6. Sony a6000 Mirrorless Digital Camera